 The James Brown house at 50 North Main Street in Ipswich was built about 1700, and altered in 1720 (1st / 2nd Period).
-In 1721, Stephen Perkins, a shopkeeper and James Brown, a yeoman, bought from Thomas Lovell, currier (39:61) a house on a large lot that extended from North Main St. to High St. There had been a dwelling on the larger lot before 1654, when Thomas Lovell acquired the property (1:152), but the oak frame with 1″ chamfers in the southern portion of the present house is of the type constructed in the late First period.
-The northern section appears to date from the 1720’s, and probably was added by Brown after he had acquired the small house.
-The house transfered in 1721 remains at the core of the present house.
+In 1721, Stephen Perkins, a shopkeeper and James Brown, a yeoman, bought from Thomas Lovell, currier (39:61) a house on a large lot that extended along North Main St. There had been a dwelling on the larger lot before 1654, when Thomas Lovell acquired the property (1:152), but the oak frame with 1″ chamfers in the southern portion of the present house is of the type constructed in the late First period.
+The northern section appears to date from the 1720’s, and probably was added by Brown after he had acquired the house.
+The house transferred in 1721 remains at the core of the present house.

 In Tales of Olde Ipswich, Volume III, Harold Bowen relates that Albert Hills had his grocery store in this building in the early 20th Century.
-Albert P. Hills was a Civil War veteran, having enlisted gt age 18 and served as a drummer in Company I (Captain Hobbs) of the 23 Massachusetts Regiment.
-It was the home of long-time selectman Brainard Wallace in the 1940’s.
+Albert P. Hills was a Civil War veteran, having enlisted at age 18 and served as a drummer in Company I (Captain Hobbs) of the 23 Massachusetts Regiment.
+It was the home of long-time selectman Brainard Wallace in the 1940s.